 In the United States and in other countries, there have been, and we expect there will continue to be, a number of legislative and regulatory proposals to change the healthcare system in ways that could significantly affect our business.
 International, federal and state lawmakers regularly propose and, at times, enact legislation that would result in significant changes to the healthcare system, some of which are intended to contain or reduce the costs of medical products and services.
-The U.S. government and other governments have shown significant interest in pursuing healthcare reform, as evidenced by the Affordable Care Act and its amendment, the Health Care and Education Reconciliation Act (the ACA).
+The U.S. government and other governments have shown significant interest in pursuing healthcare reform, as evidenced by the ACA.